 I had seen an episode of Guy’s Big Bite where the host, Guy Fieri, cooked Pumpkin Pie Crème Brûlée.
 I thought it was something different; not just to try out but also to make, as I have never made crème brûlée before.
 I couldn’t think of a spooky name for this, yet my sister, on the night, said I should have called it crème boo-lée…hindsight is fabulous!

 I had to change a couple of ingredients – the first being the turbinado sugar, which I’ve never heard of, or seen for sale here in the UK.
 After a quick Google, I found that demerara sugar was a good substitute.
-I also didn’t like the thought of using salty Ritz crackers (the only kind I know of) in the base, so used digestive biscuits instead which I would normally use when making a cheesecake.
+I also didn’t like the thought of using salty Ritz crackers (the only kind I know of) in the base, so used digestive biscuits instead which I would normally use when making a cheesecake – you could use Graham Crackers.
 Heavy cream is called double cream in the UK and whilst I had bought cans of pumpkin out in the USA this summer, I’m sure you could steam some pumpkin flesh and whizz up to make a purée.

 You need to allow time for the crème brûléee to set – suggested 6 hours in the recipe or overnight, which is what I did.

-- 32 butter crackers – suggestion Ritz crackers (I used digestive biscuits)
+- 32 butter crackers (I used 20 digestive biscuits, you could use graham crackers)

 - 1 tsp ground cinnamon